 The Coquitlam Craft Beer Festival (CCBF) came to my attention after a couple of What’s Brewing team members reported thoroughly enjoying last year’s event.
-The Festival, held at the Westwood Plateau Golf & Country Club on November 3rd-4th, features a big 40+ breweries, along with food from 8-10 local restaurants.
+The Festival, held at the Westwood Plateau Golf & Country Club, features a big 40+ breweries, along with food from 8-10 local restaurants.

 It sports a bit of a different model than traditional beer festivals: it has an ‘open format’ without tokens, and there’s a focus on food, not just beer.
 It’s also shorter in duration, something that may not be immediately intuitive as a benefit for those of us accustomed to foodless beer festivals with tokens.
 Of course, many of us are accustomed to enjoying food with beer at “brewmaster’s dinners”, which are often expensive, have a shorter time frame than regular festivals, and present a much more limited number of beverages.
 It seems that the Coquitlam Craft Beer Festival model occupies a unique space in between a beer dinner and a traditional pay-per-beer fest.